Olive Dame Campbell: Legacy

 Today the Folk School attracts students from all over the country (and some from abroad) while still offering people from the surrounding Appalachian area ways to improve their quality of life.
 Traditions such as Morning Song give students the opportunity to begin their day with stories and songs from the region.
 Staff, work-studies, and visiting students dine together family-style on freshly prepared foods in the dining hall bearing Olive Dame Campbell's name.
 Some of the vegetables, fruit, and honey come from the Folk School's own organic garden.
 On Tuesday nights live music and a caller are provided so that students and neighbors can get a taste of the Folk School's decades old tradition of contra dancing.
 On Saturday nights free concerts attract community members to the school.
 At the end of a week of course work students come together in Keith House to share examples of the work they have created.

 After renovations and enhancements, based on student, faculty, and staff feedback, the Folk School's blacksmithing program has become the best in the world.
-The original blacksmith's shop was built with help from the AFSC, American Friends Service Committee.
+The original blacksmith's shop was built with help from the American Friends Service Committee.
 A wide variety of classes last from a single weekend to an entire week.
 In addition to blacksmithing, offerings include ceramics, spinning, weaving, dying, wood carving, woodworking on a lathe, furniture construction, book arts, painting, mixed media, garden art, gardening, landscaping, nature studies, cooking, masonry, storytelling, writing, singing, and the construction of musical instruments.
 The classes allow people to come together and enjoy learning in a relaxed, nonjudgmental atmosphere.
 The Folk School's motto "Sing Behind the Plow" is a reminder of Olive Dame Campbell's original vision of finding a joyous way for people to improve their quality of life through the experience of community.

 In 2008 Revels Repertory Company created a tribute to Olive and the music she collected titled Voices from the Mountain, which was performed throughout eastern Massachusetts during the 2008/2009 and 2009/2010 seasons.

 IN 2012, Revels Repertory Company was disbanded, and In Good Company, Inc. was formed by the former members of Revels Repertory Company.
 In Spring 2016, In Good Company, Inc. produced two performances of Voices from the Mountain in Lexington, Massachusetts.